mariarafaeladonegal-ai/Commit.Projeto/README.md

-# Commit.Projeto
+# Atividade.FUNEC
-Meu projeto no github para concluir a atividade do commit no classroom.
+Meu projeto no github para concluir a atividade do commit no classroom da matéria de análise e desenvolvimento de projetos do professor Leonardo Pacheco